-3.5 Road and Lane Closures
+3.6 Road and Lane Closures

+The E.V.S Traffic Management Plan has not identified the necessity for lane or road closures for the project.
 Where road or lane closures are required, as part of the project works, consultation will be conducted with the road authority (Local Council / RMS) and a Road Occupancy Licence (ROL) will be sought.
 Currently, there is no requirement for ROL for this proposed construction.
 Community consultation regarding road and lane closures will occur in accordance with the CEMP.